Indigenous Menstrual Health

 • are located in remote and very remote locations

-Women living in these regions have less access to MHH products having to travel greater distances.
+Women living in these regions have less access to MHH products, as they may have to travel greater distances to stores, and because it is more expensive to deliver goods to regional areas, which can mean deliveries are less frequent.
 It has been reported that remoteness can increase the cost of menstrual hygiene products as much as 100%.
-In addition, they have poor access to pain relief, and either no access or extremely limited access to waste-free reusable products to help limit recurring monthly costs.
+In addition, they have limited access to pain relief, and either no access or extremely limited access to waste-free reusable products to help limit recurring monthly costs.

 Aboriginal and Torres Strait Islander women and girls who live in rural and remote communities are less likely to have access to affordable menstruation products.
-This results in the use of unhygienic alternatives and skipping school to avoid embarrassment.
-While the provision of menstrual products is imperative to women living in lower socioeconomic areas.
+This can result in the use of unhygienic alternatives and skipping school to avoid embarrassment.
+The provision of menstrual products is imperative for women living in lower socioeconomic areas.

 To improve MHH overall, programs are needed to address the bigger social and economic picture, including the links to: